alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 **Table 1**: GRAN-inspired dual output model hyperparameters.

-The generation process works as follows: (1) input protein graph features are processed through graph attention layers to create node embeddings, (2) global graph representation is obtained through mean pooling of node embeddings, (3) this global representation initializes a GRU-based autoregressive sequence decoder that generates amino acid sequences step-by-step, (4) simultaneously, an edge predictor network uses pairwise node embeddings to predict the adjacency matrix, and (5) finally, 3D structure reconstruction is performed through gradient-based optimization using the predicted contact patterns.
+The generation process employs a novel multi-subsequence aggregation strategy to create full-length proteins from a model trained on 50-residue subsequences.
+The process works as follows: (1) The full target protein length is divided into overlapping 50-residue windows with 50% overlap (step size of 25 residues), (2) for each window, input graph features are processed through graph attention layers to create node embeddings, (3) a global graph representation is obtained through mean pooling, which initializes a GRU-based autoregressive decoder that generates the subsequence, (4) simultaneously, an edge predictor network processes pairwise node embeddings to predict the corresponding adjacency matrix segment, (5) overlapping regions between subsequences are averaged - for sequence positions, the most frequently predicted amino acid is selected using a voting mechanism, while for adjacency matrices, overlapping values are arithmetically averaged, (6) the final full-length protein is assembled by concatenating all subsequences and averaging their overlapping regions, and (7) 3D structure reconstruction is performed through gradient-based optimization using the final aggregated contact map with a binary threshold of 0.065.

 ### 7.4.3 Training performance and model convergence